Some more numbers as lambda calculus

 Published by Paul Crowley

-I'm Paul Crowley aka "ciphergoth", a cryptographer and programmer living in Mountain View, California.
-See also my Twitter feed, my webpages, my blogs on Dreamwidth and Livejournal, and my previous proper blog.
-Or mail me: paul at ciphergoth.org.
+I'm Paul Crowley aka "ciphergoth", a cryptographer and programmer living in the Santa Cruz mountains, California.
+See also my Twitter feed: https://twitter.com/ciphergoth